- Two Day Workshop Eureka Rd: Level 1& 2 (10/7&8/2017)

 Saturday and Sunday Otober 7 and 8, 2017

-The Stone Trust is excited to announce a new set of workshops in Springfield, VT.
+The Stone Trust is offering this workshop at our Springfield, VT training site.
 With our Dummerston, VT facility at capacity, and more demand than we can handle, this is a fantastic new site to learn dry stone walling.
 Learn the art and craft of Dry Stone Walling on Historic Vermont Field Walls.
+(The entire workshop is at the springfield site at 459 Eureka Rd, Springfield VT.
+Don’t go to to Dummerston by mistake)

 The Site and Stone: